-The most recent statutory actuarial examination was prepared, as at 31 March 2021, by Christine Ormrod FNZSA, the Actuary to the Scheme, and is dated 28 July 2021.
+The most recent statutory actuarial examination was prepared as at 31 March 2021 by Christine Ormrod FNZSA, the Actuary to the Scheme, and is dated 4 August 2021.
 It covers the three years 31 March 2018 to 31 March 2021.

-The following table shows the summary results of the valuation:
+The following table shows the summary results of the valuation on the funding basis.